KorAP/Kalamar-Plugin-ExternalResources/README.md

 ## Build

-To build the latest version of Kalamar-Plugin-ExternalResources, do ...
+To build the latest version of `Kalamar-Plugin-ExternalResources`, do ...

 ```shell
 $ git clone https://github.com/KorAP/Kalamar-Plugin-ExternalResources